“MOooooom, I can’t find my library books.”

 Discipline is all about teaching.
 We want to show our kids that we love and respect them, but also set firm boundaries and limits.

 Based on her reaction, there are several lessons that come to mind.
-Most of them, I was ready to yell out in exasperation earlier.
+Most of them, I was ready to yell at her earlier.

 I could teach her: